wgmyers/mal/impls/ruby-wgm/NOTES.md

 Ok, then, time to implement nth, first and rest, and to add cond to the list of Mal-implemented functions.

+All done.
+Still two failing tests: first and rest aren't dealing with nil properly.

+And now they are, after some confusion where I forget that the nil they were getting was not actually Ruby nil but MalNil.

+So.
+All Step 8 tests now pass.
+Eep.

 ## Step 7 (2021-05-08)

 Quote and quasiquote time.